- by Peter Koelewijn, 23-04-2018

 A couple of years ago I attended the sea trial of what one would call a super yacht.
 As the vessel cruised towards its destination the coastline slowly moved away from me.
 On my way to the galley I passed the engine room and for a moment I stood still before the door.
 Muffled sounds and squeaky noises where audible through the massive door.
-Although I had no business there, curiosity set me to it and I walked inside.
-As I opened the door a wall of sound was flowing over me!
+Although I had no business there, curiosity incited me to take a look inside.
+I opened the door and a wall of sound washed over me!

 When a fan, pump or compressor is running, electrical energy is transferred into work.
-The machine is doing its job.
-Bearings are rolling, pistons pumping and screws rolling.
-As the gears move there is contact between materials causing friction and therefore it causes air pressure difference in the direct vicinity of the machine.
+Bearings are rolling, pistons pumping and screws turning: the machine is doing its job.
+As the gears move, there is contact between materials, which causes friction and therefore air pressure difference in the direct vicinity of the machine.

-If you have a noise problem somewhere in the cabin or public space you could listen very carefully and try to notice where it comes from.
-But unless you have the ears of a dog, it is almost impossible to filter out the correct noise type.
-In our previous blog we discussed how noise can be defined by its frequency and loudness.
-In fact we can use the same properties to define the type of noise.
-With a spectrum analyzer you can display the loudness as a function of the frequency.
-Just as displayed below.
+If you have a noise problem somewhere in the cabin or public space, you could listen very carefully and try to localise it.
+But unless you have excellent hearing, you may struggle to filter out the exact noise you’re looking for.
+In our previous chapter, we discussed how sounds are defined by their frequency and loudness.
+We can use these properties to define and localise any particular sound.
+A spectrum analyser can be used to display loudness as a function of frequency, as shown below.

 Image 1: Spectrum analysis

 This is an example of a fan.
-The blue line represents a normal operating fan.
-The red line is the same fan but with broken bearings.
-Notice that it will peak on the lower frequencies.
-So when you see a peak in loudness on a low frequency, it probably is a mechanical noise.
-Disruptive flowing of air due to turbulence will peak in a higher frequency.
-With a spectrum analyzer you can pinpoint the type of noise that is causing the problem.
-In our final blog we will discuss the solutions for all three noise types.
+The blue line represents a fan that operates normally.
+The green line is the same fan but with broken bearings.
+Notice that the intensity of the latter peaks at lower frequencies.
+In other words, when you see a peak in loudness at a low frequency, you’re probably hearing a mechanical noise.
+Disruptive air flow due to turbulence peaks at a higher frequency.
+A spectrum analyser enables you to pinpoint the type of noise causing the problem.
+In our final chapter, we will discuss the solutions for all three noise types.